vineyard-bloom/vineyard-docs/doc/documentation.md

     * First parameter - source folder for Graphviz files
     * Second parameter - destination folder for SVG files to be output

-1. In the directory referenced as the first parameter in `generateDiagrams`, create a Graphviz file such as `graphic.gv`.
-This Graphviz file will be used as the basis for generating your graphic.
+1. In the directory referenced as the first parameter in `generateDiagrams`, create a Graphviz file such as `diagram.gv`.
+This Graphviz file will be used as the basis for generating your diagram.

 1. Add content to the Graphviz file.
-See **Customizing Graphics** below.
+See **Customizing Diagrams** below.

 1. Multiple Graphviz files may be created.
 Each will output a corresponding SVG file.

 1. Run your script with `node generate-diagrams.js` (note that this is the transpiled JavaScript file).
 SVG files will be output to the directory specified earlier as the second parameter of `generateDiagrams`.

-### Customizing Graphics
+### Customizing Diagrams

-* Here is an example of the basic syntax for generating graphics in Graphviz files, along with the corresponding graphic output.
+* Here is an example of the basic syntax for generating diagrams in Graphviz files, along with the corresponding graphic output.

     ```
     digraph G {